yugabyte/yugabyte-db/docs/content/stable/secure/audit-logging/session-audit-logging-ysql.md

 ## Example

-In this example session audit logging is used for logging DDL and SELECT statements.
+In this example, session audit logging is used for logging DDL and SELECT statements.
 Note that the insert statement is not logged because the WRITE class is not enabled.

 SQL statements are shown below.